 Some courses may require lab or material fees.
 Please refer to course descriptions on course registration forms.

 Additional Courses

-Students registered in an undergraduate degree program at DigiPen may register for up to six credits of graduate-level classes.
+Students registered in an undergraduate degree program at DigiPen may register for graduate-level classes.
 Tuition for these credits will be assessed at the undergraduate rate.